ShaunF777/CS50x-Ground-Control-with-ESP32/README.md

 ### Program Flow Conclusion:
 > 🚦🚦🚦 **This structured flow ensures that the ESP32 operates effectively, allowing for real-time monitoring and control of the pump based on user-defined settings and current conditions.
 The combination of threaded functions and a responsive web server provides a robust solution for managing the pump system.** 🚦🚦🚦

-## Get started with VScode PyMakr extension and knowing your specific ESP32
+## **Get started with VScode PyMakr extension and knowing your specific ESP32**
-> 🪔Im assuming youve already installed vscode.
+> 🪔I'm assuming you've already installed vscode.
 If not, install [VScode](https://code.visualstudio.com/download) .
-Then Python 3.9 or later is required, because youll be writing python scripts, just within the library confines of what micropython allows for your device.
+Then Python 3.9 or later is required, because you'll be writing python scripts, just within the library confines of what micropython allows for your device.
 Also you'll need Node.js because PyMakr runs on Js.🪔

-**Step 1: Install Python 3**
+## Step 1 Install Python 3
 1. Go to the [official Python website](https://www.pythonguis.com/installation/install-python-windows/) and download the latest version of Python 3.
 Make sure to choose the version that matches your system (Windows 64-bit or 32-bit).

 2. Open the downloaded file and run the installer.

 3. **Installation Options: During the installation, make sure to check the box that says "Add Python to PATH".
 This will ensure that Python is added to your system's PATH environment variable, making it easier to run Python from the command line.**

 4. Follow the rest of the prompts to complete the installation.

-**Step 2: Verify Python Installation**
+Then verify Python Installation.
 - Open Command Prompt: Press Win + R, type cmd, and press Enter.

 - Check Python Version: Type `python --version` and press Enter.
 You should see the version of Python that you installed.

-**Step 3: Install Node.js**
+## Step 2 Install Node.js
-- Download Node.js: Go to the [official Node.js website](https://nodejs.org/en/download) and download the latest version of Node.js.
+1. Download Node.js: Go to the [official Node.js website](https://nodejs.org/en/download) and download the latest version of Node.js.
 Make sure to choose the version that matches your system (Windows 64-bit or 32-bit).

-- Open the downloaded file and run the installer.
+2. Open the downloaded file and run the installer.

-- Installation Options: During the installation, you can leave the default settings as they are.
+3. Installation Options: During the installation, you can leave the default settings as they are.
 The installer will automatically add Node.js to your system's PATH environment variable.

-- Follow the rest of the prompts to complete the installation.
+4. Follow the rest of the prompts to complete the installation.
+Now verify Node.js installation.

-**Step 4: Verify Node.js Installation**
 - Open Command Prompt: Press Win + R, type cmd, and press Enter.

-- Check Node.jsVersion: Type node -v and press Enter.
+  - Check Node.js Version: Type `node -v` and press Enter.
 You should see the version of Node.js that you installed.

-- Check npm Version: Type npm -v and press Enter.
+  - Check npm Version: Type `npm -v` and press Enter.
 You should see the version of npm (Node Package Manager) that comes with Node.js.

-**Step 5: Manually Add Node.js to PATH (if needed)**
+**If you have to manually add Node.js to PATH**
-- Open Environment Variables Settings: Press Win + S, type "Environment Variables", and select "Edit the system environment variables".
+1. Open Environment Variables Settings: Press Win + S, type "Environment Variables", and select "Edit the system environment variables".

-- Edit System Variables: In the System Properties window, click on the "Environment Variables" button.
+2. Edit System Variables: In the System Properties window, click on the "Environment Variables" button.

-- Add Node.jsPath: In the "System variables" section, find the variable named "Path" and click "Edit".
+3. Add Node.js Path: In the "System variables" section, find the variable named "Path" and click "Edit".
 Click "New" and add the path to your Node.js installation (typically C:\Program Files\nodejs).

 - Apply Changes: Click "OK" to close all the dialog boxes.

-- Restart Command Prompt: Close and reopen the Command Prompt to apply the changes.
+Close and reopen the Command Prompt to apply the changes.

-**Step 6: Verify PATH Variable**
+**Verify PATH Variable**
 - Open Command Prompt: Press Win + R, type cmd, and press Enter.

 - Check PATH Variable: Type **`echo %PATH%`** and press Enter.
 Look for the Node.js path (C:\Program Files\nodejs) in the output.

-**Step 7: Install the PyMakr Extension in VSCode**
+## Step 3 Install the PyMakr Extension in VSCode
 1. Launch Visual Studio Code.

 2. Install the Extension: Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window or pressing Ctrl + Shift + X.